AusBoone/PrivateLine/README.md

 # PrivateLine
-This project aims to create a privacy-focused, end-to-end encrypted messaging platform.
+This project aims to create a privacy-focused messaging platform.
+End-to-end encryption is planned but not yet implemented, so messages are currently sent in plaintext.

 # Goal
 The goal of this project is to build a secure messaging application that allows users to send and receive encrypted messages.
 The application utilizes a combination of asymmetric and symmetric encryption techniques to ensure message confidentiality.